GalMunGral/bmac/README.md

 >
 > -- Alan Turing, *On Computable Numbers, with an Application to the Entscheidungsproblem* (1936)

 Turing's idea, although mathematically elegant, complicates the pedagogy of computing, because a 2D grid possesses topological and geometric structures that a 1D tape lacks -- structures central to our visual-spatial intuition.
-This project returns to Turing's original intuition by restoring the "child's arithmetic book" and the "two-dimensional character of paper," which, though "no essential of computation," is crucial for beginners who have not yet developed computational intuition.
+This project returns to Turing's original intuition by restoring the "child's arithmetic book" and the "two-dimensional character of paper," which, though "no essential of computation," are crucial for beginners who have not yet developed computational intuition.

 ## References
 - Alan M. Turing.
 1937.
 [On computable numbers, with an application to the Entscheidungsproblem.](https://www.cs.virginia.edu/~robins/Turing_Paper_1936.pdf) Proceedings of the London Mathematical Society 42, 2 (1937), 230–265.